sgmurphy/wordpress-plugins/stop-spammer-registrations-plugin/readme.txt

 = Can I use Stop Spammers with WooCommerce (and other ecommerce plugins)? =

 Yes.
 But, in some configurations, you may need to go to Stop Spammers > Protection Options > Toggle on the option for "Only Use the Plugin for Standard WordPress Forms" > Save if you're running into any issues.
-Premium now supports WooCommerce checks.

 = Can I use Stop Spammers with Akismet? =